-Glenn Altschuler received his Ph.D. in American History from Cornell in 1976 and has been an administrator and teacher at the University since 1981.
+Glenn Altschuler received his PhD in American History from Cornell in 1976 and has been an administrator and teacher at the university since 1981.

-He has served as Dean of the School of Continuing Education and Summer Sessions since 1991.
+He has served as dean of the School of Continuing Education and Summer Sessions since 1991.

 While dean he has continued to do research and teaching.
-His year-long survey of Popular Culture in the United States from 1900–Present is one of the most popular courses at Cornell.
+His year-long survey of Popular Culture in the United States, 1900–Present is one of the most popular courses at Cornell.
 Professor Altschuler has been an animating force in the American Studies Program and has been a strong advocate on campus for high-quality teaching and advising.
 In 1998, he became the Thomas and Dorothy Litwin Professor of American Studies.
 In 2006, he was named a Stephen H. Weiss Presidential Fellow, Cornell's most prestigious award for undergraduate teaching.

-Glenn Altschuler is the author or co-author of ten books and more than eight hundred essays and reviews.
-In addition to his books and publications in scholarly journals, he has written for American Heritage Magazine, The Australian, The Baltimore Sun, Barron’s Financial Weekly, The Boston Globe, The Chronicle of Higher Education, The Florida Courier, The Jerusalem Post, The Kansas City Star, The Los Angeles Times, The Minneapolis Star Tribune, The Moscow Times, The New York Observer, The Philadelphia Inquirer, The Pittsburgh Post-Gazette, The Portland Oregonian, The San Francisco Chronicle, Tulsa World, NPR’s Books We Like, and Forbes.com.
-His op-eds and book reviews appear regularly on The Huffington Post and Psychology Today.
+Glenn Altschuler is the author or coauthor of 11 books and more than twelve hundred essays and reviews.
+His latest book, coauthored with Faust F. Rossi, is Ten Great American Trials: Lessons in Advocacy.
+In addition to his books and publications in scholarly journals, he has written for American Heritage Magazine, The Australian, The Baltimore Sun, Barron’s Financial Weekly, The Boston Globe, The Chronicle of Higher Education, The Forward, The Florida Courier, Inside Higher Education, The Jerusalem Post, The Kansas City Star, The Los Angeles Times, The Minneapolis Star Tribune, The Moscow Times, The New York Observer, The Philadelphia Inquirer, The Pittsburgh Post-Gazette, The Portland Oregonian, The San Francisco Chronicle, Tulsa World, NPR’s Books We Like, CNN.com, and Forbes.com.
+His op-eds and book reviews appear regularly on The Huffington Post, Psychology Today, and The Conversation US.
 The National Book Critics Circle has cited his work as "exemplary."
 Psychology Today has featured it as "essential reading."
 For four years he wrote a column for the Education Life section of the New York Times.
-He was a regular panelist on national and international affairs for the WCNY television program The Ivory Tower Half Hour.Read more about Professor Altschuler’s writing in Articles, Books, Essays, Reviews, and Reviews in Scholarly Journals.
+From 2002-2005 he was a regular panelist on national and international affairs for the WCNY television program The Ivory Tower Half Hour.
+These days, he comments on American politics for websites and newspapers in the United States and abroad.Read more about Professor Altschuler’s writing in Articles, Books, Essays, Reviews, and Reviews in Scholarly Journals.